billmeyer/loancalc-espresso-runner/README.md

 This repo presents an example of executing Espresso test cases on Sauce Labs Real Devices as part of the native framework capability.

+## Prerequisites

+The test runner used by Sauce Labs to execute the Espresso tests is a downloadable Java jar file.
+The current release is provided in this release but can also be downloaded from [https://wiki.saucelabs.com/display/DOCS/Using+Espresso+for+Real+Device+Testing]().

+The scripts in this repo were developed on macOS and expect JDK 11 to be installed and available.

 ## Setup

 A prebuilt native Android application and it's Espresso test cases are included in this repo.
 Source to this application can be found on GitHub at [https://github.com/billmeyer/LoanCalcAndroid]().